-Here at Collis we aim to enrich and prepare children with an understanding and enthusiasm for the increasingly technological world.
-Through our curriculum, we are committed to all pupils using their creativity and also their understanding of the design process to design high quality products.
+Here at Collis we aim to enrich learning experiences and prepare our pupils with an understanding of, and enthusiasm for, an increasingly technological world.
+Through our curriculum, we are committed to all pupils using their creativity and their understanding of the design process to design and make high quality products.
 A careful progression of skills ensures that children leave with the ability to make quality prototypes that they are able to evaluate and test.
-A cooking program from EYFS- Year 6 aims to foster a love of cooking and to teach children the importance of nutrition and healthy eating.
+A cooking program from EYFS-Year 6 aims to foster a love of cookery and teach children the importance of nutrition and healthy eating.
 Ultimately, children will leave school remembering the knowledge and skills they have learnt in DT and continue to apply and use them as skills for life.

 DT lessons provide a context relevant to the children where they are given opportunities to explore current technology.
 They are then given a purpose, design criteria and a clear audience.
 After that they use the investigative process to make annotated drawings of their ideas.
 Specific lessons are taught to develop skills (such as sewing) so that these can be applied when they then make their product.
 The final stage is to evaluate with a chance to reflect on what went well and what could be improved.